robbestad/webstarter/README.md

 1. Clone project with ```git clone https://github.com/svenanders/webstarter.git```

-2. Install dependencies (preferably with *yarn*, but plain plain old *npm* also works fine).
+2. Install dependencies (preferably with *yarn*, but plain old *npm* also works fine).
+Yarn can be downloaded from [yarnpkg.com](https://yarnpkg.com/lang/en/) or installed via Brew if on Mac

-        With Yarn: $ yarn install
+        With yarn: $ yarn install
         With npm:  $ npm install

-   Yarn can be downloaded from [yarnpkg.com](https://yarnpkg.com/lang/en/) or installed via Brew if on Mac

 3. Start project with ```npm run dev``` (defaults to port 5000 and can be displayed on [localhost:5000](http://localhost:5000))

 4. Distribution build is generated with ```npm start``` and defaults to port 1997.
 It will generate tiny, optimized vendor and app bundles and a minimized index.html.